Bereavement Counselling in Weymouth

 We may feel that we have some sort of control over the process this way, but we cannot control our grief.
 We can however, do our best to understand our own process, our needs and how we can best meet these compassionately.

-...They do not define us
+...but they do not define us

 How do we allow ourselves this change when we don’t want it?